InTEGr8or/moral-rights/content/_index.md

 Politics is the higher-level abstract topic of coordinating moral judgment among a community of humans and encoding rules into laws.

 All forms of governance and rule throughout history have been built upon a system of rights.

+## The Fundamental Observation of Rights

+There is a foundational observation and statement of fact that any rational system of rights must be based on and it is this:

+Each person has one and only one life to live.

+This is the way in which we are all equal.
+This is the real meaning of the ideal of equality before the law.

+It is a fact which all rights must be discussed within the context of.
+It is the constant context of any discussion of rights.

+Each individual has a life, the have only one life, and they are the only rightful and proper _owner_ of that life.
+So it is also the foundation of any discussion of property.

 ## Old-world systems: Right to rule